EmileTrotignon/blog/monad.md

 Computations are nicely expressed by let-bindings instead of anonymous functions, and in OCaml we have them even for special computations.

-Applicative functors is a weaker interface that provides a way to make a special computations that are guaranteed not to depend on other special computations.
+Applicative functor is a weaker interface that provides a way to make special computations that are guaranteed not to depend on other special computations.